avanchugov/avanchugov/README.md

   age db 15
-  music db "Houses Are Silent, Rwind, Where Is The Fantom?, Chernikovskya Hata", 0xA telegram db "https://t.me/a_vanchugov", 0xA message db "You don`t even realize it — you`re breaking me, and yet I can`t forget you.
-You have no idea how much you`re breaking me, and you don`t love me.", 0xA message_len equ $ - message
+  music db "Houses Are Silent, Rwind, Where Is The Fantom?, Chernikovskya Hata", 0xA telegram db "https://t.me/a_vanchugov", 0xA message db "You have no idea how much you`re breaking me, and you don`t love me.", 0xA message_len equ $ - message

 section .text